Questions about the donation process, its safety, and privacy

 How’s it different than donating blood?

 It feels exactly the same as donating blood.
-However, your own cells are returned to you at the end of the process so that you only donate your plasma.
+However, your red blood cells are returned to you at the end of the process.

 How does the company ensure that the privacy of plasma donors will be protected?